-- (i) Loans to entities involved in assisting the decentralized sector in the supply of inputs to and marketing of outputs of artisans, village and cottage industries. - (ii) Loans to co-operatives of producers in the decentralized sector viz. artisans, village and cottage industries. - (iii) Loans sanctioned by banks to MFIs for on-lending to MSME sector as per the conditions specified in paragraph 19 of these Master Directions. - (iv) On-lending by registered NBFCs (other than MFIs) to Micro & Small Enterprises as per conditions specified in para 21 of these Master Directions. - (v) Credit outstanding under General Credit Cards (including Artisan Credit Card, Laghu Udyami Card, Swarojgar Credit Card, and Weaver's Card etc. in existence and catering to the non-farm entrepreneurial credit needs of individuals).
+- (i) Loans to entities involved in assisting the decentralized sector in the supply of inputs to and marketing of outputs of artisans, village and cottage industries. - (ii) Loans to co-operatives of producers in the decentralized sector viz. artisans, village and cottage industries. - (iii) Credit outstanding under General Credit Cards (including Artisan Credit Card, Laghu Udyami Card, Swarojgar Credit Card, and Weaver's Card etc. in existence and catering to the non-farm entrepreneurial credit needs of individuals). - (iv) In terms of revised guidelines issued by Department of Financial Services, Ministry of Finance, dated September 24, 2018, Overdraft limit to Pradhan Mantri Jan-Dhan Yojana (PMJDY) account holder has been raised to ₹10,000/-, age limit of 18-60 years has been revised to 18-65 years provided the borrower's household annual income does not exceed ₹100,000/- for rural areas and ₹1,60,000/- for non-rural areas and there will not be any conditions attached for overdraft up to ₹2,000/-.
+These overdrafts will qualify as achievement of the target for lending to Micro Enterprises. - (v) Outstanding deposits with SIDBI and MUDRA Ltd. on account of priority sector shortfall.

-- (vi) In terms of revised guidelines issued by Department of Financial Services, Ministry of Finance, dated September 24, 2018, Overdraft limit to Pradhan Mantri Jan-Dhan Yojana (PMJDY) account holder has been raised to ₹ 10,000/-, age limit of 18-60 years has been revised to 18-65 years and there will not be any conditions attached for overdraft up to ₹ 2,000/-.
-These overdrafts will qualify as achievement of the target for lending to Micro Enterprises. - (vii) Outstanding deposits with SIDBI and MUDRA Ltd. on account of priority sector shortfall. - 7.7.
+7.7.
 To ensure that MSMEs do not remain small and medium units merely to remain eligible for priority sector status, the MSME units will continue to enjoy the priority sector lending status up to three years after they grow out of the MSME category concerned.